- FUTURE STUDENTS

 The goal of this program is to assist doctoral psychology graduate students in gaining additional knowledge of multicultural issues.
 This includes increased awareness of multicultural psychology research, increased understanding of diverse groups and cultures, and self-reflection of how diversity awareness can be integrated into their professional careers.

-Marquette's graduate program also offers a specialization in Behavior Analysis.
+Marquette's graduate program also offers a specialization in Applied Behavior Analysis.

 - Application Information